Tickmill Review

 Final thoughts

-Tickmill is most valuable to high-volume, high-balance traders who are looking to trade only the most popular forex and CFD instruments.
-Tickmill complements its MetaTrader offering with a good variety of copy-trading platforms and offers multiple account options with varying pricing structures.
+Tickmill primarily appeals to high-volume, high-balance traders interested in trading only the most popular forex and CFD instruments.
+Its offering includes a variety of copy-trading platforms and two main account types: spread-only and commission-based.

-Thanks to Tickmill's low effective average spreads (when factoring its per-trade commission and low average spreads in its Raw account), it earned Best in Class honors for Commissions & Fees in our 2025 Annual Awards.
-Tickmill also earned Best in Class honors for Copy Trading, MetaTrader, and Algo Trading in 2025.
+Thanks to its low effective average spreads (factoring in per-trade commissions and Raw account pricing), Tickmill earned Best in Class honors for Commissions & Fees in our 2025 Annual Awards.
+It also achieved Best in Class recognition for Copy Trading, MetaTrader, and Algo Trading.

-Drawbacks to consider are its small range of markets, limited research material, and lackluster educational content.
-While the Raw account does have highly competitive pricing, the top forex brokers offer far more than low-cost trading.
+However, its drawbacks include a limited market range, modest research materials, and underwhelming educational content.
+And while Raw account pricing is highly competitive, the top forex brokers deliver more than just low-cost trading.

 Tickmill Star Ratings